 This course introduces some of the major forces and events that have shaped Latin America: conquest and colonization, economic imperialism, racial and ethnic integration, the church, migration, trade, and the environment.
 Sources include literature, art, film, historical essays, political documents, economic data, and current events to help us make sense of Latin America.
 Students will write two country-specific papers, one of which can involve creating an alternative project that is a non-writing research-based assignment (for example, writing a Mexican folk ballad, knitting an Andean earflap hat, or creating a Brazilian cookbook).
 Students should leave the class with a greater appreciation for the richness, complexity, and diversity of the region.

-History 12 • Balkans Seminar (half credit)
+History 12 • Revolutions, a Comparative Study (half credit)

 History 12 • Comparative Religions (half credit)

 This course seeks to understand the traditions of religious belief and the nature of the divine in history and across cultures.
 The course will emphasize religious texts in their historical and cultural context.
 Writing will include both analytic and personal response.
 Readings include Huston Smith, The World’s Religions; The Gilgamesh Epic; Herman Hess, Siddhartha; selections from the Bagavad-gita, the Old- and New Testaments, Dostoevsky, the Koran, Rumi, and the Tao Te Ching.